Bankoga/golem/open_problems/config_problems.md

 The top level abstraction is the brain network.
 A graph whose nodes are individual problem domains.

-> Open Question: Do we define the brain network in the code, or do we use a config? **use a config**
+> ~~Open Question: Do we define the brain network in the code, or do we use a config?~~

+**Use a config to define each problem domain.**

 If we want to continue with the same approach that we have been using, then going with a config seems to be the best route.

+> Open Question: How is input passed to sensor problem domains?
+> Open Question: How is output passed from motor control domains?

 ## Problem Domain Configs

-> Open Question: Do we need configs for the problem domain types? **YES.
+> ~~Open Question: Do we need configs for the problem domain types?~~

+**YES.
 See below for reason why.**

 Problem domain type information has to be stored somewhere, be it in an object that lives in the framework, or in a config of some sort.
 Since we have decided on a config based approach in order to separate specific connection details from general framework behaviour, then we should continue with this approach for problem domains.